Airport 1975: Awards and nominations

 The film was nominated by the American Film Institute in AFI's 100 Years...
 100 Thrills.

 Legacy

 This is one among many of a class of disaster films that became a popular craze during the 1970s.
-Its plot devices and characterizations, including a singing nun (Helen Reddy), a former glamorous star (Gloria Swanson as herself), an alcoholic (Myrna Loy), a child in need of an organ transplant (Linda Blair) and a chatterbox (Sid Caesar) were parodied in 1980's Airplane! and on The Carol Burnett Show as Disaster '75.
+Its plot devices and characterizations, including a singing nun (Helen Reddy), a former glamorous star (Gloria Swanson as herself), an alcoholic (Myrna Loy), a child in need of an organ transplant (Linda Blair) and a chatterbox (Sid Caesar) were parodied on The Carol Burnett Show (as Disaster '75) and more notably in the film Airplane!
+(1980).